Some phenomena in tautological rings of manifolds: Tautological relations and finite generation

-\item $R^*(W, *)$ is a finitely-generated $R^*(W)$-module. \end{enumerate} \end{lemma} \begin{proof} As $H^*(BSO(d))$ is a finitely-generated $\bQ$-algebra, we know \emph{a priori} that $R^*(W, *)$ is finitely-generated as an algebra over $R^*(W)$, so under the integrality assumption it follows that $R^*(W, *)$ is in fact finitely-generated as a module over $R^*(W)$.
+For the second part, as $H^*(BSO(d))$ is a finitely-generated $\bQ$-algebra, we know that $R^*(W, *)$ is a finitely-generated $R^*(W)$-algebra, so under the integrality assumption it follows that $R^*(W, *)$ is in fact finitely-generated as a $R^*(W)$-module. \end{proof}